headexpanded/headexpanded/README.md

 - a Chrome extension which puts a random Steely Dan lyric notification in your browser once every 8 hours or so
 - and then [tweets it](https://twitter.com/randomsteelydan)
-- JavaScript, GraphQL
+- JavaScript, HTML, CSS, GraphQL
-- next: The Fall, Bob Dylan, Bob Marley, and more!

 ## [Fat Slob Plumbing](https://github.com/headexpanded/fat_slob_plumbing)